Patella (Kneecap) Stabilisation

 The MPFL is almost always torn at the time of a patella dislocation.

-Mr Sethi routinely reconstructs the MPFL using a graft from the hamstring tendons from the back of the thigh.
+Mr Sethi routinely reconstructs the MPFL using a graft from the hamstring tendons from the back of the thigh or using a quadriceps tendon from the front of the thigh.

 Following general anaesthesia (you are asleep), a tight inflatable band (tourniquet) is wrapped around your thigh to restrict bleeding into and around the knee during the operation.
 A telescope with a camera (arthroscope) is then introduced into your knee through 2 small incisions (approximately 1cm long) which allows a thorough examination of the knee / patella joints and assessment of patella tracking.

-Once the arthroscopy has been done the graft (hamstring tendon) is collected (harvested), usually from the same leg.
+The graft (hamstring tendon or quadriceps tendon) is collected (harvested), usually from the same leg.

 An incision is then made over the inner aspect of the femur the loose end of the graft is passed into this tunnel.
 Another incision is then made on the inside border of the patella and the graft is secured in place.
 The tracking of the patella and the limits of the side-to-side glide are confirmed by the camera on the arthroscope.